Karnak: History

 The history of the Karnak complex is largely the history of Thebes and its changing role in the culture.
 Religious centers varied by region, and when a new capital of the unified culture was established, the religious centers in that area gained prominence.
 The city of Thebes does not appear to have been of great significance before the Eleventh Dynasty and previous temple building there would have been relatively small, with shrines being dedicated to the early deities of Thebes, the Earth goddess Mut and Montu.
 Early building was destroyed by invaders.
 The earliest known artifact found in the area of the temple is a small, eight-sided column from the Eleventh Dynasty, which mentions Amun-Re.
 Amun (sometimes called Amen) was long the local tutelary deity of Thebes.
 He was identified with the ram and the goose.
 The Egyptian meaning of Amun is "hidden" or the "hidden god".

 Major construction work in the Precinct of Amun-Re took place during the Eighteenth Dynasty, when Thebes became the capital of the unified Ancient Egypt.
 Almost every pharaoh of that dynasty added something to the temple site.
 Thutmose I erected an enclosure wall connecting the Fourth and Fifth pylons, which comprise the earliest part of the temple still standing in situ.
 Hatshepsut had monuments constructed and also restored the original Precinct of Mut, that had been ravaged by the foreign rulers during the Hyksos occupation.
 She had twin obelisks, at the time the tallest in the world, erected at the entrance to the temple.
-One still stands, as the second-tallest ancient obelisk still standing on Earth; the other has broken in two and toppled.
+One still stands, as the second-tallest ancient obelisk still standing on Earth; the other has toppled and is broken.

 Another of her projects at the site, Karnak's Red Chapel or Chapelle Rouge, was intended as a barque shrine and originally may have stood between her two obelisks.
 She later ordered the construction of two more obelisks to celebrate her sixteenth year as pharaoh; one of the obelisks broke during construction, and thus, a third was constructed to replace it.
 The broken obelisk was left at its quarrying site in Aswan, where it still remains.
 Known as the unfinished obelisk, it provides evidence of how obelisks were quarried.